 - Include your Charity Navigator or GuideStar rating for additional credibility.

-- Begin engaging donors immediately following their donation with a thank you message on your online donation confirmation page.
+- Engaging donors immediately following their donation with a thank you message on your online donation confirmation page.

-- Invite donors to share their support on social media and join your email list.
+- Inviting donors to publically share their support on social media and join your email list.

-Incorporate these steps into your next acquisition campaign and see the difference for yourself.
-For a deeper dive into acquiring new donors, download our eGuide, New Donors: Getting the Ungettable Get.
+For a deeper dive into these processes, download our eGuide, New Donors: Getting the Ungettable Get.